Developer’s Guide¶

 Automated Testing¶

-To run a complete set of everything that can be completed quickly, please use the following command from the root of the project:
+To run a complete set of all tests, please use the following command from the root of the project:

 ./run_tests.sh